-Avalanche Skills programs focus on teaching you the knowledge and practical skills to avoid avalanche hazard and deal with emergencies.
-Instruction combines class room sessions with backcountry field trips.
+Avalanche Skills programs focus on teaching you the knowledge and practical skills to avoid avalanche hazards and deal with emergencies.
+Instruction combines classroom sessions with backcountry field trips.
 Courses can include certification or just be general avalanche awareness or companion rescue training.

 What is the season?

 Backcountry skiing can happen any time from when the snow first begins to settle (typically early December right through to early May).
 When the weather is bad the skiing is often great in the trees.
 When the weather is good we can often get into the open bowls above treeline.

 Ski Mountaineering is best done later in the winter and in spring when the crevasses on the glacier are largely filled in and covered by snow.
 In March, April and early May the days are longer, warmer and the weather often better.
 These are the best months for Ski Mountaineering.